 - Change in Mobile Number or Email Address: While these don’t affect your identity directly, updating them ensures you receive important communications and One-Time Passwords (OTPs) for various online services.

-- Correction of Errors: If you notice any mistakes in your name, date of birth, or gender that were made during the initial enrolment, you should get them corrected as soon as possible.
+- Correction of Errors: If you notice any mistakes in your name, date of birth, or gender that were made during the initial enrolment, these should be corrected promptly.

 - Child’s Biometric Update: For children, it’s essential to update their biometrics (fingerprints, iris, and photograph) at the ages of 5 and 15, as their physical features change significantly during these periods.